Learn How to Spray Paint your PC Case a New Color Fast

 ---|---|---|

 Isopryl Alcohol | Isopryl is a great multipurpose cleaner and antibacterial solution.
-It will sanitize all surfaces, remove any contaminants and leave any surfaces on your pc case, perfectly prepared for spray painting. | Link to item |
+It will sanitize all surfaces, remove any contaminants and leave any surfaces on your pc case, perfectly prepared for spray painting. | Link |

 Microfibre cloth | Microfibre cloths are great for picking up loose dust and cleaning the case.
-Do not be wiping your components with them though – they have a tendency to hold strong static charges. | Link to item |
+Do not be wiping your components with them though – they have a tendency to hold strong static charges. | Link |

 High-build Filling primer | Filling primer is great for filling in any scrapes and marks the case might have acquired over the years of use.
-It also provides an great surface for the spray paint to stick too. | Link to item |
+It also provides a great surface for the spray paint to stick to. | Link |

 Step One: Remove Old Components